Copper HarborWomen's WeekendSponsored by Liv

 The Best Dang Women's Clinic in the Midwest!

-The Copper Harbor Women's Weekend clinic is open to women of all shapes, sizes, colors, faith, background, orientation, age (over 18), or skill level.
+The Women's Weekend Clinic is open to women of all shapes, sizes, colors, faith, background, orientation, age (over 18), or skill level.
 If you identify yourself as a woman mountain bike rider, this clinic is for you!
 From those just getting started in the sport to folks who have been riding for years and need to work on a particular technique, our coaches will help take your riding to the next level.
 Participants will be assigned coaches depending on their skill level and interests.
 Some groups will focus on the basics to ensure you can get up and down the trail safely and efficiently, while others will take on tougher obstacles that only Copper Harbor can offer.
 Throughout the weekend, everyone will get confidence building how-to's from coaches who have been in your shoes and experienced the same challenges we all face on the trail.
 We're not kidding: some of our coaches were once participants too!
 Later in the weekend you'll have the chance to choose a special ride to focus on, including tackling the expert-level Red Trail or going for a scenic ride out on the Keweenaw Point Trail.